CICLe: Conformal In-Context Learning for Largescale Multi-Class Food Risk Classification: Introduction

 \section{Introduction}

 Food-bourne illnesses and contaminated food pose a serious threat to human health and lead to thousands of deaths \cite{Majowicz2014_ecoli, Maertens_lListeriosis}.
 Natural Language Processing~(NLP) solutions based on Machine and Deep Learning~(ML, DL) or Large Language Models (LLMs) enable fast responses to new threats by generating warnings from publicly available texts on the internet \cite{Maharana2019_DetectingReportsOfUnsafeFoods, Tao2023_FoodborneIllnessDetection}.
 These texts, however, as we show, can be noisy and are characterized by thousands of classes.
+Categorization of incidents into these classes is needed to properly address food risks, as different food risks require different countermeasures with different urgency.
+For example, while a fraudulent import of foodstuffs usually imposes a very low risk to consumer health, Listeria or Salmonella contamination is a serious risk to consumer health and can even lead to death.
+Automatic classification of the hazard involved in food recalls can help estimate the severity of food risks and lead to faster and more targeted measures.
 While we are aware of existing text datasets on the topic of food-bourne illnesses \cite{hu2022_tweetfid}, they focus only on the detection of such illnesses and not on their categorization.
-Categorization is the natural next step after detection and is needed to properly address food risks as different kinds of hazards may warrant different actions.
-In this work, we address this classification task and provide the following main contributions: \begin{enumerate} \item We present the first dataset for text classification of food products and food hazards on two levels of granularity.\footnote{ \anonymous[{(hidden for reasons of anonymity)}]{\href{https://doi.org/10.5281/zenodo.10820657}{DOI:10.5281/zenodo.10820657}}}
+Publicly available official food recall announcements, and specifically their shorter titles, contain detailed information on food risks and the specific products involved and may be used as a basis for data-driven ML approaches.
+Acknowledging this research gap, this paper is specifically addressing the following research questions:

+\textbf{R1:} Are titles of food recall articles sufficient for classification of the food hazards and food products involved? \begin{itemize}

+\item \textbf{R1.1:} Do the titles of official announcements of food hazards comprise enough information for their classification?